-Designity Beta 1.0 is Born as DesignedIn – Sound Familiar?
+Designity beta 1.0 was born as DesignedIn – sound familiar?

 As already made obvious, brands aren’t fixed creatures.
 Designity was first born in 2015 as DesignedIn, a platform emerging from the educational frustrations of our founder and CEO, Shahrouz Varshabi.
 The model was initially built to give design students opportunities to work with clients in real-world experiences, while also building their portfolios.